AnthonyBorton/copilotx/README.md

 genericListener.cob | I usually show Copilot Chat translating this COBOL into Java vulnerable.php | I ask Copilot Chat if this code is secure.
 It tell me that it's not.
 I then ask Copilot Chat to fix the code. transaction.js | I use this to show Chat rewriting the calculateTax function to look up the tax rate. "calculateTax needs to take the zip code and look up the tax rate".
-Note that it will likely invent an API.
+Note that it will likely invent an API. login-service.ts | Ask Copilot Chat to add a function to check if a password has been breached.
+It will usually suggest code to call the haveibeenpwnd API.
+Note this also uses security-database-service.ts so the code is a little cleaner.

 # Copilot 4 docs